CONNECT-platform/coding-blog/docs/md/public-issues/issue-1.md

 a platform for quality blogs about programming.
 No ads, no content-marketing, just focused on knowledge and experience sharing by pasionate programmers.

-We envisioned a solution composed of two components: An open-source, convenient, and elegant-out-of-the-box solution for writing about programming.
-In combination with that, we want to build a quality and fair curation mechanism ensuring that people will hear about content they are interested in.
+We envisioned a solution composed of two components: An open-source, convenient, and elegant-out-of-the-box solution for writing about programming, and a quality and fair curation mechanism ensuring that people will hear about content they are interested in.
 Imagine a high quality programming journal that is tailored specifically to your interests!
 That is the direction we want to head towards, and that is what we believe can sustain such a platform and keep it free from ads or paywalls.